 Response Requirements & Retry Policy

-- Your server must return HTTP
+- Your service must return HTTP

 2xx within 30 seconds